 Components forming the VulnIQ solution can be summarized as :

 - The main database: This is a Mysql instance.
 This is the most critical component as all other services depend on it.

 - Backend: Collects and processes data.
 You can run as many instances as you like.
 Stopping backend processes will not affect end user experience, only the data will not be updated while backend processes are down.

 - Frontend: The web application and REST APIs.
 You can run as many instances as you like behind a reverse proxy/load balancer.

-- File store: This is a configurable option.
-The default is to store files on the local file system which does not require any additional services.
+- File store: The default is to store files on the local file system which does not require any additional services.
 You can also store files on S3 or similar object stores.
-See documentation for more details.
+Contact us for advanced options.

 Elasticsearch : VulnIQ uses an elasticsearch backend to index and search processed data.

 VulnIQ uses only the Apache 2 licensed, open source version of elasticsearch.